boujuan/SatSolarIrradiance_estimationFPS/README.md

 # Project: Satellite Solar Irradiance Estimation for FPS

+## Project Structure
 This project aims to estimate solar irradiance at the location of a ship using satellite data.
 The project involves:

-1. **Data Acquisition:** Downloading satellite data from the OSI-SAF website and reading ship data from NetCDF files.
-2. **Data Processing:** Preprocessing the satellite data, interpolating it to the ship's location and time, and calculating the clear sky index.
-3. **Data Analysis:** Comparing the interpolated satellite data with the ship's measurements and analyzing the differences using the clear sky index.
-4. **Visualization:** Creating animations and plots to visualize the ship's trajectory, the satellite data, and the comparison between the two.

-## Project Structure

-This project aims to estimate solar irradiance at the location of a ship using satellite data.
-The main steps involved are:

 1. **Data Acquisition:** Downloading satellite data from the OSI-SAF website and reading ship data from NetCDF files.
 2. **Data Processing:** Preprocessing the satellite data, interpolating it to the ship's location and time, and calculating the clear sky index.